-Dozier’s ascent into the upper echelon of voiceover professionals is the culmination of twenty years of work that has seen him appear in a number of key theatrical roles, including his memorable portrayal of AME founder, Bishop Richard Allen in the Emmy-nominated docudrama, “Fever: 1793” and in the same role for the documentary, “Apostle Of Freedom.”
+Dozier’s ascent into the upper echelon of voiceover professionals is the culmination of twenty years of work that includes being the voice of several iconic organizations including the NBA, NASCAR, IPNOS, JAARS, Boomtown Casino and most recently world-renowned pastor and author Charles Stanley’s “In Touch Ministries.”
+As an actor, he is equally as decorated having appeared in a number of key roles, including his memorable portrayal of AME founder, Bishop Richard Allen in the Emmy-nominated docudrama, “Fever: 1793” and in the same role for the documentary, “Apostle of Freedom.”

-As it turned out, during the course of recording what would (at the time) been his first album for a major record label, Leonard was fortuitously ‘side-tracked’ by engineer/producer Andrew Manzano, who offered him free studio time in exchange for Leonard’s distinctive tones on a promotional spot for another artist.
-“When he first presented the idea, my response was ‘what are you talking about?’ forgetting that I had been doing the morning announcements at school for four years.
+As it turned out, during the course of recording what would (at the time) have been his first album for a major record label, Leonard was fortuitously ‘side-tracked’ by engineer/producer Andrew Manzano, who offered him free studio time in exchange for Leonard’s distinctive tones on a promotional spot for another artist.
+“When he first presented the idea, my response was ‘what are you talking about?’ forgetting that I had been doing the morning announcements all four years of high school.
 I was not interested at all in being a voice actor!”

-When corporate politics resulted in the dissolution of his record deal, Leonard found himself turning his attention to acting and voiceover work.
-Over the course of the last decade, Leonard – who has been nominated twice for prestigious Broadway World Best Actor awards - has appeared in a variety of key stage and film roles, most notably in the Ernie Hudson/Todd Bridges (Nollywood Oscar-nominated film) Turning Point; in a number of August Wilson plays including Ma Rainey’s Black Bottom, The Piano Lesson, Fences, Joe Turner’s Come And Gone and in the world-premiere of A Gift From John McKee; in Battlecry (written and produced by Emmy winner Granville Burgess, directed by Tony-nominee Gabe Barre and musically directed by Emmy and Grammy-winner Paul Bogaev); in the world-premiere stage reading of Meet the Earth (written by noted playwright Daniel Damiano); and in the role of Walter Lee Younger in the stage classic A Raisin in the Sun.
+When corporate politics resulted in the dissolution of his record deal, Leonard found himself turning back to his first love, acting, and then onto voiceover work.
+Over the course of the last decade, Leonard – who has been nominated twice for prestigious Broadway World Best Actor awards – has appeared in a variety of key stage and film roles, most notably in the Ernie Hudson/Todd Bridges (Nollywood Oscar-nominated film) Turning Point; in a number of August Wilson plays including Ma Rainey’s Black Bottom, The Piano Lesson, Fences, Joe Turner’s Come And Gone and in the world-premiere of A Gift From John McKee; in Battlecry (written and produced by Emmy winner Granville Burgess, directed by Tony-nominee Gabe Barre and musically directed by Emmy and Grammy-winner Paul Bogaev); in the world-premiere stage reading of Meet the Earth (written by noted playwright Daniel Damiano); and in the role of Walter Lee Younger in the stage classic A Raisin in the Sun.

 While Leonard’s ongoing commitment to do film, television and stage work has been evident throughout his career, he admits that “success in doing voiceover work has been the big surprise.”
 He considers his work in 2012’s Hollywood-produced movie Legends Of Oz (alongside Dan Ackroyd, Jim Belushi, Kelsey Grammer and Lea Michele) as the primary catalyst that led to the creation of “Get Behind The Mic,” his now-nationally-known workshop, highlighted in mega-union SAG-AFTRA’s magazine, distributed to its thousands of members.